prasad-guntakinda/linux/LFCS-Certification/98_Summary_Notes/04_Networking_Summary_Notes.md

 - `-t nat`: Targets the NAT table.
 - `-A POSTROUTING`: Appends to the chain that handles packets just before they leave the interface.
 - `-o eth0`: Specifies the __outbound__ (public) interface.
-- `-j MASQUERADE`: Masks the private IP with the dynamic public one.
+- `-j MASQUERADE`: A specialized form of SNAT.
+It does not require a `--to-source IP` because it dynamically pulls the address from the specified interface.

 ### SNAT: Additional Options (Refining the Rule)
 - You can make this rule more specific to avoid affecting all traffic: